Transitioning Your Medical Care: Sickle Cell Disease

 If you have sickle cell disease, a pediatric (childhood) hematologist is probably directing your medical care.
 That doctor and the hematology team have been there to support you and your family.
 They've been there if you had a fever and needed to stay in the hospital or had pain that was too severe to be cared for at home.

 Sickle cell disease will be with you throughout your life, in some way or another.
-As you grow older, you will have questions about how it may affect you in the future.
-Now is a good time to start looking into "transitioning" from your pediatric specialist to doctors who treat adults.
+The mid-teens is a good time to start looking into "transitioning" from your pediatric specialist to doctors who treat adults.

 When doctors talk about "transition of care," they mean safely shifting a teen's health care from a pediatric to an adult medical practice.
 But who takes care of you is just one part of this.
 Transitioning also means learning how to take charge of your own health and manage every aspect of your care, from handling insurance forms to understanding and making decisions about treatments.

 Your parents have probably played a big part in your medical care, and that's great.
 But after you turn 18, they may not be able to see your medical records or talk about your health with your doctor — even if you want them to.

-Your medical team should be able to guide you in the transitioning process, but here are some good things to know.
+Your medical team can guide you in the transitioning process, but here are some helpful information.

 Adult care centers are very different from pediatric offices.
 The biggest change is often the amount of input and responsibility you'll have.
 As an adult, you're expected to take charge and have more responsibility.

 It helps to get ready by being more involved in your health care right now now.
-Experts recommend that teens take steps to learn about their medical care around age 13 or 14.
 Here's where to start: